MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/faqs.md

 ## What's the value proposition for Microsoft Search?

-Microsoft Search is a secure way to search both your work and web content.
+Microsoft Search intelligently searches both your work and web content.
 This kind of integration across web and enterprise is only available with Microsoft.
 For compliance-related information, see [Security for Microsoft Search](security.md).

 ## What Microsoft Search features are available now?